by Todd Walker

 Uncle Otha would tell us boys to gather some ‘fat lighter’d’ while out hunting squirrels.
 He was a retired Army cook and our personal camp chef.
 Squirrel stew at its finest!

 What is fat lighter’d?

-You may know it by another name – fatwood, lighter wood, fat lighter, pine knot, or some other alias.
+You may know it by another name – fatwood, lighter wood, fat lighter, pine knot, lighter knot, or something else.
 Fat lighter’d, as Uncle Otha called it, is a 100% nature-made fire starter.
 The resin in conifers concentrates in the base of the tree.
 If a pine is cut down or dies by disease or storm, the pine resin will harden and preserve the wood.

 While hunting yesterday, I ran across what you’d look for when searching for fat lighter’d.

 The base of the tree’s trunk had been damaged.
 Pitch (resin) had moved to the area to seal the wound.
 Though it had not been dead for too many years, fatwood had already formed around the existing injury.

 You can also find fat lighter’d stumps and heart pine core preserved on the ground.
 Old homestead fence posts turn into fatwood as well.